learn-co-curriculum/hs-strings-mini-lab/README.md

 **Hint:** If you're not sure - open up your terminal and type `irb` to start up interactive ruby.
 Then copy and paste the methods below to see what gets output.

-1. "i am super excited about coding!".upcase
+1. puts "i am super excited about coding!".upcase

-2. "racecar".reverse
+2. puts "racecar".reverse

-3. "Hi!
+3. puts "Hi!
 My name is, Joe".swapcase

-4. "short string".length
+4. puts "short string".length

-5. "backwards".reverse.upcase
+5. puts "backwards".reverse.upcase

 ### Now it's your turn to use string methods.
 6. Get enthusiastic about ruby!
 Print out "I love ruby" in all caps.